Bill Russell: Accomplishments and legacy

 Russell was considered the consummate defensive center, noted for his defensive intensity, basketball IQ, and will to win.
 He excelled at playing man-to-man defense, blocking shots, and grabbing defensive rebounds.
 Chamberlain said Russell's timing as a shot-blocker was unparalleled.
 In 2009, Russell's erstwhile Knicks opponent Bill Bradley wrote in The New York Times Book Review that Russell "was the smartest player ever to play the game [of basketball]".
 He could score with putbacks and made mid-air outlet passes to point guard Bob Cousy for easy fast-break points.
 He was also known as a fine passer and pick-and-roll setter, featured a decent left-handed hook shot, and finished strong on alley oops.
 On offense, Russell's output was limited and his NBA career personal averages show him to be an average scorer (15.1 points career average), a poor free-throw shooter (56.1%), and average overall shooter from the field (44%, not exceptional for a center).
 In his thirteen years, he averaged a relatively low 13.4 field goals attempted (normally, top scorers average 20 and more), illustrating that he was never the focal point of the Celtics offense, who instead focused on his elite defense.
 He ranks No. 1 in NBA history for defensive win shares at 133.6, with Tim Duncan in second at 106.3.
 While blocked shots were not a recorded basketball statistic during Russell's career, he averaged 8.1 blocks in 135 games, as Boston writers often attempted to tally his blocks.
 Bill Simmons has estimated that Russell had between 8 and 15 blocks per game in the playoffs.

+Russell was driven by "a neurotic need to win", as his Celtic teammate Tom Heinsohn observed.
+He was so tense before every game that he regularly vomited in the locker room; early in his career, it happened so frequently that his fellow Celtics were more worried when it did not happen than when it did.
+Later in Russell's career, John Havlicek said of his teammate and coach that he threw up less often than early in his career, only doing so "when it's an important game or an important challenge for him—someone like Chamberlain, or someone coming up that everyone's touting.
+[The sound of Russell throwing up] is a welcome sound, too, because it means he's keyed up for the game, and around the locker room we grin and say, 'Man, we're going to be all right tonight.'"
+In a retrospective interview, Russell described the state of mind he felt he needed to enter in order to be able to play basketball: "I had to almost be in a rage.
+Nothing went on outside the borders of the court.
+I could hear anything, I could see anything, and nothing mattered.
+And I could anticipate every move that every player made."